Charter Communication Logo

 Charter Communication Logo 1999

-The first redesign resulted in the logo looking even more modern and confident.
+The first redesign made the logo look even more modern and confident.
 The word “Charter” was now navy blue.
 Only the first “C” was capitalized, while the rest of the characters were in lowercase.
 The font has become more unique, especially the style of writing the letter “r.”
 The font for the word “Communication” remained identical, but it was slightly shifted to the left.

 The emblem has undergone the greatest changes.
 Now it was a three-dimensional white square with thick blue outlines.
 It was also turned slightly to the right, and its lines were undulating.
 Two green lines pass through its center.
-However, at points in direct contact with the edges of the square, the lines turn blue.
+However, at points directly on the square’s edges, the lines turn blue.

 2010 – today